our mission statement

 Ainat is the co-founder and co-director of Boston Neurodynamics where she practices neurofeedback, performs and analyzes brain mapping (qEEG) and trains and supervises neurofeedback practitioners.
-She currently serves as the ISNR (International Society of Neurofeedback and Research) Board of Directors Secretary.
+She currently serves as the ISNR (International Society of Neurofeedback and Research) Board of Directors President Elect.
 Ainat has a PhD in Computer Science and Neurobiology, a licensed independent clinical social worker, and a BCIA certified neurofeedback provider and supervisor.

 Ainat advocates incorporating neurofeedback and biofeedback as part of therapy in general, and in her practice specifically focuses on developmental trauma.
 She also believes in fundamental and large-scale research studies.
 Therefore, in addition to seeing clients, Ainat gives international presentations and trainings, supervise students and conducting evidence-based research.